makersmakingchange/Switch-Adapted-Nerf-Gun/README.md

 ## License
-Everything needed or used to design, make, test, or prepare the <Device-Name> is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 ](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Everything needed or used to design, make, test, or prepare the Switch Adapted Nerf Gun is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 ](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the <Device-Name> are published under a Creative Commons Attribution-ShareAlike 4.0 license https://creativecommons.org/licenses/by-sa/4.0/ (CC BY-SA 4.0).